late-warrior/express-boilerplate-sql/README.md

 **Changed**

-- Connect to SQL Server instead of MongoDB
+- Connect to SQL Server (SQLLite in development) instead of MongoDB
 - ESM instead of CJS (conversion done through the cjs-to-es6 CLI)

+### Code organization

+This repo organizes code according to DDD principles - it uses the CQRS pattern to separate commands and queries (or use different models).
+There is an explicit domain layer and an infrastructure layer.
+The infrastructure layer should not need to use the domain layer.

+#### Domain

+The domain here models a simple ecommerce application.
+Unauthorized users can search among various items.
+They can choose an item, add it to cart.
+For placing an order, they need to be authenticated.

 #### Install dependencies: